jayantsB123/Facial-Recognition-Attendance-System/README.md

-# RegisterRover
+# Facial Recognition Attendance System

 ## Description

-RegisterRover is a web based application with AI that automate the attendance record.
+This is a web based application with AI that automate the attendance record.
 It will  detect every face that came in the range of the camera and compare it with the all the Students Already Present in the System.
 Then it will automatically update the arrival (Mark Present) in the database.

 ## Technologies Used